 Ways You Can Help…

-Read every evening and sign your child’s reading log
+Read every evening and sign your child’s reading log.

 Check the reading record for homework .
-This will be set every Tuesday and due in the following Tuesday.
+This will be set every Tuesday and due in the following Monday.